equisde/quorax_dev/README.i18n.md

-Sevabit daemon internationalization
+QuoraX daemon internationalization
 ==================================

-The Sevabit command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [Sevabit Localization Workgroup on Taiga](https://taiga.getsevabit.org/project/erciccione-sevabit-localization/) or come chat on `#sevabit-translations` (Freenode/IRC, riot/matrix, MatterMost)
+The QuoraX command line tools can be translated in various languages.
+If you wish to contribute and need help/support, contact the [QuoraX Localization Workgroup on Taiga](https://taiga.getquorax.org/project/erciccione-quorax-localization/) or come chat on `#quorax-translations` (Freenode/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [Sevabit GUI](https://github.com/sevabit/sevabit-gui), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [QuoraX GUI](https://github.com/quorax/quorax-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators